-The ULEZ will be enforced based on the declared emissions of the vehicle rather than the age, however:
+The ULEZ is enforced based on the declared emissions of the vehicle rather than the age, however:

 Check your vehicle registration document to see your vehicle's Euro emission standard or NOx emissions.
 If these are not listed then use our ULEZ vehicle checker.

-We would prefer vehicle owners to use vehicles that meet the new emissions standards rather than pay a daily charge.
+We prefer that you use vehicles that meet the emissions standards rather than pay a daily charge.

-These are in addition to any Congestion Charge or Low Emission Zone (LEZ) charge that apply.
+These are in addition to any Congestion Charge or Low Emission Zone (LEZ) charge that applies.
 (Small vans up to and including 1.205 tonnes unladen weight are not subject to the LEZ.)

 If your vehicle does not meet the required ULEZ standards you can:

 We're also working with the top UK van manufacturers and leasing companies to encourage them to offer affordable deals on vehicles that meet the emissions standards.